ekino/autodata/gitbook/plugins/MEDIA-QUERY-TRACKER.md

 }
 ```

-In this case, a tag with the name of "Breakpoing" will be dispatched whenever
-one of the given mediaQueries in **items** is active
+In this case, a tag with the name of "Breakpoint" will be dispatched whenever one of the given mediaQueries in **items** is active.

 ### mediaQueryChangeTemplate (optional)

-Let you define the template for value of the changes, by default it is as follow
+Let you define the template for value of the changes, by default it is as follow :

 ```js
 oldValue + ' => ' + newValue